pikipupiba/FrontOfHouseProductions/memory-bank/tasks/Investor-Ready-Wireframe-Conversion/index.md

 6. [Decision Log](decision_log.md) - Document key decisions during implementation
 7. [Task Rules](task_rules.md) - Guidelines for maintaining visual fidelity

+## Current Status

+Implementation Phase - Transitioning to Wireframe-Only Approach

+## Recent Updates

+- Pivoted from dual-mode approach to wireframe-only implementation
+- Removed environment variable checks for simpler, cleaner codebase
+- Hardcoded wireframe mode as the only operating mode
+- Updated mock API routes for users and events
+- Added wireframe indicator component to clearly show demo mode
+- Simplified middleware to always redirect to mock API routes

 ## Task Overview

 The Front of House Productions (FOHP) web application is currently a fully-functional system with authentication, database connections, and third-party integrations.
 For investor presentations, we need a simplified version that: